The British Academy

-Current Fellows of the British Academy include classicist Mary Beard, historians Diarmaid MacCulloch and Peter Hennessy, author and critic Marina Warner, and political scientist John Curtice.
+Current Fellows include classicist Mary Beard, historian Diarmaid MacCulloch, sociologist Tariq Modood, author and critic Marina Warner, and political scientist John Curtice.
 The President is historian Sir David Cannadine.

-No. 10 was the London residence of the Ridley family of Northumberland from 1831 to just after the First World War.
-Sir Matthew White Ridley, 5th Baronet and 1st Viscount Ridley, Lord Salisbury's Home Secretary, was born there in 1842.
-The 2nd Viscount Ridley commissioned Detmer Blow and Fernand Billerey in 1905 to remodel a significant portion of the house in the French classical style in 1905, including the installation of a black marble staircase in the entrance hall.
-During the First World War, Lady Ridley opened up the home as a Hospital for Wounded Officers.
+From 1831 to 1924, No. 10 was the London residence of the Ridley family of Northumberland.
+The 2nd Viscount Ridley commissioned Detmer Blow and Fernand Billerey in 1905 to remodel a significant portion of the house in the French classical style.
+This included the installation of a black marble staircase with a bronze balustrade by Bainbridge Reynolds.
+During the First World War, Lady Ridley opened up the house as a Hospital for Wounded Officers.